codersb04/Car-Price-Prediction/README.md

 .
 Use read_csv function from pandas to import the dataset.</br>
 .
 Use the function such as shape, describe, head, and info to know more about the data set</br>
 .
 Check for the missing value using the isnull function</br>
 .
-Replace all the categorical data which are in the test form with numeric form.</br>
+Replace all the categorical data which are in the text form with numeric form.</br>
 .
 Finally, splitting the dataset into features and labels.
 The label will contain the column **Selling Price** and the feature will contain the rest of the column except Car Name and Selling Price.
 ### Model Training and Evaluation
 .
 Split the dataset into training and test data.
 We have taken 10% of the for test purposes and the rest 90% for the training.</br>